JackIceHammer1/CTF-Pool/README.md

 # CTF-Pool
-A collection on CTF style challenges
+A collection of CTF style challenges developed for LBC2.